informaticaucm-TPI/2526_MarioBros/enunciados/practica3/practica3_en.md

      parse a string that is not the textual representation of a position string, i.e. does not respect the syntax for a position string (note that this does not concern whether or not the position is off the board).
-This exception may be thrown during the parsing of the `addObject` command as well as during the execution of the `load` command, which also involves parsing, as we will see below.
+This exception may be thrown during the parsing of the `addObject` command as well as during the execution of the `load` command, which inevitably also involves parsing, as we see below.

 For convenience, we organise the above exceptions in an inheritance hierarchy using two new Exception class `GameModelException` and `GameModelParseException` as follows:
 - `GameModelException` has subclasses:
    * `OffBoardException`
-   * `GameParseException` has subclasses:
+   * `GameModelParseException` has subclasses:
       + `ObjectParseException`
       + `ActionParseException`
       + `PositionParseException`